A $q$-Dwork-type generalization of Rodriguez-Villegas' supercongruences: Proof of Theorem

 We need the following lemma, which was proved by Guo \cite[Corollary 1.4]{G2}. \begin{lemma} Let $m,n$ and $s$ be positive integers with $\gcd(m,n)=1$ and $n$ odd.
 Then, modulo $(1-aq^{s+m\langle-s/m\rangle_n})(a-q^{m-s+m\langle(s-m)/m\rangle_n}),$

 \end{lemma}

-In order to prove Theorem \ref{Th1}, we need to establish the following parametric generalization. \begin{theorem} Let $m$, $n$ and $s$ be positive integers with $s < m$, $n \equiv 1\pmod m$ and $n$ odd.
+In order to prove Theorem \ref{Th1}, we need to establish the following two parametric generalizations. \begin{theorem} Let $m$, $n$ and $s$ be positive integers with $s < m$, $n \equiv 1\pmod m$ and $n$ odd.
 Let $r \geq 2$ be an integer and $a$ an indeterminate.
 Then, modulo

 we have

 \end{theorem}